databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

     ![New application confirmation](img/twitter3.png)

 4. Finally, the page should look like the following.
-Note the API key + secret, and the Access Token and Access Token Secert.
+Notice the API Key, API Secret, Access Token and Access Token Secret.
+   We are going to use these 4 keys in the next section.
+After you have finished this tutorial, you can delete all these keys by following the instructions at the end of the tutorial.

     ![OAuth details](img/twitter4.png)

-5. We are going to use these 4 values in the next section.
-After you have finished this tutorial, you can delete all these keys by following the instructions at the end of the tutorial.
+5.

 ## First Spark Streaming program